Carr Memorial Chapel: Renovations

 During the 1990s, parts of the top and corners of the walls became damaged without repair for many years.

 Mies van der Rohe Society raised more than $1 million to restore the chapel by the end of the summer in 2013.
-Dean of Architecture, Donna Robertson, assisted in the restoration project, which began in 2008.
+Donna Robertson, Dean of Architecture at the time, assisted in the restoration project, which began in 2008.
 Restoration was set for "roof replacement, repairs and replacement of exterior glass and steel, reconstruction of exterior brick corners, refinishing of terrazzo floor, cleaning and repairs to interior brick, upgraded mechanical and electrical components, refinishing of wood doors and benches, cleaning of concrete ceiling panels, lighting replacement, renovation to create ADA-compliant restroom and passageway, and accommodations for air conditioning."
 The roof and the rest of the exterior were replaced in the summer of 2009.

 The restoration project devoted special attention to replacing the drapes behind the cross to ensure that the material and color of the drapes suit the textures and shades of the rest of the chapel while also maintaining Mies' "clean" style.
 Gene Summers, Mies' assistant, was consulted to create the new curtains now composed of fire-retardant fibers and pongee silk.
 The curtain was woven in Italy, and the pleating was done by Cornel Erdbeer, the president of Ludwig Interiors.

 Chicago's Harboe Architects led the restoration and strove to maintain the "form and function" of the chapel, according to Chicago Tribune.
-The company restored the roof, bricks, mortar joints, steel frames, flooring, doors, and benches and removed graffiti, shrubs, and water stains.
-Harboe replaced the drainage system with a concealed rooftop edge for rainwater flow.
-Further, the bricks to replace the cracked exterior wall came from an auxiliary wall of Bailey Hall, an IIT dorm constructed three years after the chapel.
+The company prepared designs for the restoration of the roof, bricks, mortar joints, steel frames, flooring, doors, and benches and removed graffiti, shrubs, and water stains.
+Harboe specified replacement of the drainage system with a concealed rooftop edge for rainwater flow.
+Bricks needed for replacement of the cracked exterior wall came from an auxiliary wall of Bailey Hall, an IIT dorm constructed three years after the chapel.
 Bernacki & Associates restored the panels and chairs.